robm123/Indexer/README.md

 ###Output File

-Once the program completes it saves all the information in an output file.
+Once the program completes it saves all the information in an output file, where the user can see an organized list of directories pertaining to their words and count.